Your Yoga Routine - Aura Wellness Center Teacher Training

 As a beginner, starting slowly and listening to your body is essential.
 Don’t push yourself too hard or try advanced poses right away.
 Begin with basic postures like Mountain Pose (Tadasana), Child’s Pose (Balasana), Downward-Facing Dog (Adho Mukha Svanasana), and Corpse Pose (Savasana).
 These foundational poses will help build strength, flexibility, and balance while promoting relaxation.

 Remember that breathing is an integral part of every yoga practice.
-Learn proper breathing techniques such as Ujjayi or alternate nostril breathing, which can enhance relaxation and improve focus during sessions.
+Learn proper breathing techniques such as Ujjayi or alternate nostril breathing, enhancing relaxation and improving focus during sessions.
 To stay motivated in establishing your routine, try joining virtual classes or finding online tutorials tailored for beginners.
 Having guidance and support can make the process more enjoyable and engaging.

 Essential Poses for a Healthy Body and Mind